Skip to main content

 8. Upon receipt of the message(s) by the recipient(s), the MNO receives a delivery notification.

-9. Internally, Falu updates its database and generates an event of the type message.delivered that can be consumed by the organization’s web application.
+9. Internally, Falu updates its database and generates an event of the type message.delivered that can be consumed by the organization's application.

 Inbound messages